above-the-line/influxNodeEventEmitter/README.md

 #### STEPS TO SETUP

-1. Create a dataBase in InfluxDB that this service will send messages to
+1. Create a database in InfluxDB that this service will send messages to
 2. Create user/password in InfluxDB that this service will use to authenticate
 3. Run service